pilebones/docker/README.md

 # docker

-My docker & compose files for a LAMP application project
+My docker & compose files for a LAMP application project (samples for blank project)

 ## Requirements